CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

      >**Note:** This might take 5-6 minutes to update the firewall policy.
 Wait for the firewall policy to get updated before proceeding to the next steps.

-1. Once the deployment completes, navigate back to the Bastion VM tab and refresh the page where you have browsed for `https://www.nfl.com`.
-On the Privacy error connection page, click on **Advanced**.
+1. Once the deployment completes, navigate back to the Bastion VM tab and refresh the page where you browsed to `https://www.nfl.com`.
+On the Privacy error connection page, click **Advanced**.

      ![](images1/Advanced.png)